s-sohani/knowledge/Kuber/Objects/VOLUMES.md

 		path: /some/path
 ```

-## Introducing PersistentVolumes and PersistentVolumeClaims
+## Decoupling pods from the underlying storage technology
 In above config, user must now aboat NFS IP or infrastructure, but this agains Kubernetes idea.
 To enable apps to request storage in a Kubernetes cluster without having to deal with infrastructure specifics, two new resources were introduced.
 They are PersistentVolumes and PersistentVolumeClaims.

 ![[Pasted image 20240424195321.png]]